Citizen Survey - Community Pride

-This survey question was unique to the City of Sugar Land survey, but prompted an overwhelming 95% of residents who agreed or strongly agreed that they are proud to call Sugar Land home.
+This survey question was prompted 94% of residents to agree or strongly agree that they are proud to call Sugar Land home.

 Question: "What is your level of agreement with the following statements about Sugar Land?
 I am proud to call Sugar Land home."

 Percentage of respondents who rated the item 4 or 5 on a 5-point scale, where 5 was "strongly agree" and 1 was "strongly disagree," excluding "don't knows.”

 The target is ≥90% (± the 2017 margin of error of 4.3%).
 Thus, the true percentage could lie between approximately 85% and 95% of the of the population.

 This measure is unique to the City of Sugar Land’s survey.
 Therefore, unlike many other Citizen Survey questions, benchmarking against the Southwest and United States averages is not available from data provided by the ETC Institute, which conducted the City of Sugar Land’s Citizen Survey in 2017.

 Previously the target was 95%, but it has been updated to reflect a margin of error of approximately 5%.